 Now we are done creating our layout.
 Click on “File” and select “Save.”
 Choose a path and give a name to the file, then click

 Now close the “Manual Layout Creator” window and go back to the LED Edit main window.
 Click on “Project Config” and choose “Import (.cxb).”
 Browse to and choose the file we just created and click “OK.”
 If you see a message like “Import _ LED lights, Importing Failed 0 lights,” you’ve created and imported your layout successfully.
 But if the failed lights are greater than 0, you have bad connections.

 Fixing the bad connections

-This will open our layout.
-Zoom in to the locations where connections failed and reconnect them using the “Line tool” (It will be easy if you delete the connection in that area using the Quick remove connection” tool as in step 13.1, And reconnect them using “Line” tool).
-After remaking the connections save the file again this time Click on “File” and choose “save” to save on the same file.
+This will bring up our layout.
+Zoom in to the locations where connections failed and reconnect them using the “Line tool” (it will be easy if you delete the connection in that area using the “Quick remove connection” tool as in step 13.1, and reconnect them using the “Line” tool).
+After remaking the connections, save the file again this time.
+Click on “File” and choose “Save” to save the same file.
 Follow step 17 again.